Puukko: Civilian use

 In the Nordic countries, the puukko is an "everyday knife" used for everything from hunting, fishing, and gardening to opening boxes in a warehouse.

 Many traditional puukkos are now manufactured on an industrial or near-industrial scale by many companies, Marttiini and Iisakki Järvenpää Oy being the most notable.

 Carrying sharp objects which could be used as weapons on one's person was banned in Finland in 1977.
-Since then, the puukko has lost much of its visibility in public places and been restricted to household work, hunting and fishing.
+Since then, the puukko has lost much of its visibility in public places and has been relegated to household work, hunting, and fishing.